Unleashing Hour-Scale Video Training for Long Video-Language Understanding

 \textbf{Video Sources}.
-High-quality video content is essential for effective video-language modeling.
-To ensure a sufficient amount of long videos while maintaining video quality and diversity, VideoMarathon integrates five representative public video datasets: Panda-70M~\cite{chen2024panda}, Ego4D~\cite{grauman2022ego4d}, ActivityNet~\cite{caba2015activitynet}, YouCook2~\cite{zhou2018towards}, and MovieChat-1K~\cite{song2024moviechat}.
+High-quality and diverse video content is essential for effective video-language modeling.
+To ensure a sufficient amount of long videos while maintaining quality and diversity, VideoMarathon integrates five representative public video datasets: Panda-70M~\cite{chen2024panda}, Ego4D~\cite{grauman2022ego4d}, ActivityNet~\cite{caba2015activitynet}, YouCook2~\cite{zhou2018towards}, and MovieChat-1K~\cite{song2024moviechat}.
 Figure~\ref{fig:data_source} presents the proportions of these video sources.
-Panda-70M forms the majority of VideoMarathon, covering diverse topics such as daily activities, sports, science, arts, transportation, travel, education, wildlife, entertainment, and industry.
-In addition, domain-specific datasets further enrich VideoMarathon: Ego4D captures real-world activities from a first-person view; ActivityNet covers a broad range of human actions; YouCook2 focuses on cooking scenarios; and MovieChat-1K contributes content from movies and TV series.
-To enhance content complexity within videos, we select videos with at least three events.
-Figure~\ref{fig:event_count} shows the distribution of event counts per video in the VideoMarathon dataset.
-Finally, we collect 28K videos from diverse domains, supporting robust long-form video-language modeling.
+Panda-70M constitutes the majority of VideoMarathon, covering diverse topics such as daily activities, sports, science, arts, transportation, travel, education, wildlife, entertainment, and industry.
+Domain-specific datasets further enrich the collection: Ego4D captures real-world activities from a first-person view; ActivityNet covers a broad range of human actions; YouCook2 focuses on cooking scenarios; and MovieChat-1K contributes content from movies and TV series.
+To enhance temporal complexity within videos, we select videos with at least three distinct events.
+Figure~\ref{fig:event_count} shows the distribution of event counts per video.
+In total, VideoMarathon comprises 28K videos across diverse domains, supporting long-form video-language modeling.